MJoergen/nexys4ddr/ep1/README.md

 ## About me

-I'm currently working as a professional FPGA developer, but have previously been teaching the subhects mathematics, physics, and programming in High School.
+I'm currently working as a professional FPGA developer, but have previously been teaching the subjects mathematics, physics, and programming in High School.
 Before that I've worked for twelve years as a software developer.

 As a child I used to program in assembler on the Commodore 64.
 This "heritage"